Jared Kushner’s Friends Hate Him, Here’s Why

 A post shared by Jared Kushner (@jaredkushner8) on

 As a result, the old acquaintance of Jared’s has decided to stop being friends with him.
 “I’m not planning on being friends,” this person said.
 “I don’t think I’m going to be over it… I feel really, really upset about what they’re doing.
 I think it’s so terrible and so disruptive that I can’t get over that.
-I can’t endorse that.” this person told the publication
+I can’t endorse that.” this person told the publication.

 Unfortunately, they were greeted with utter disappointment and decided to cut Jared loose from their circle of friends and acquaintances.